icatproject/icatproject.github.io/content/collaboration/communication/monthly-meetings/2019-meetings/meeting-125-28th-march-2019.md

 RK – you can make hardlinks for file to users area, when IDS removes file from main storage this will also remove hard links.
-Still have to check that permissions are seperate between hardlinks and not shared.
+Still have to check that permissions are separate between hardlinks and not shared.

 ### Dataset level issue